-When it comes to choosing a gas boiler, there are three main options – regular (a traditional setup where a water storage tank feeds a hot water cylinder), combi (which sends hot water directly to the emitter without storing it in a cylinder) and system.
+When it comes to choosing a gas boiler, there are three main options: regular (a traditional setup where a water storage tank feeds a hot water cylinder); combi (which sends hot water directly to the emitter without storing it in a cylinder); and system boilers.

-Here, I’m focusing on the latter and how you could benefit from this way of powering your central heating.
+Here, I’m focusing on system boilers and how you could benefit from this way of powering your central heating.

 This appliance can provide a full heating and domestic hot water (DHW) solution.

 Much like a regular boiler, it works in conjunction with a storage cylinder, allowing several hot water outlets to be fed at the same time – which makes a system model an ideal choice for larger homes with multiple bathrooms.

 There are two options for the cylinder: either a mains-pressure version, or a low-pressure one gravity-fed by a cold water cistern in the loft.

 But there are several important differences between a system boiler and regular appliance.

 Firstly, with a system boiler the major individual components (such as the expansion vessel) are built-in, meaning installation is quicker and less costly.